PRISON: Unmasking the Criminal Potential of Large Language Models

 \section{Introduction}

-With the rapid advancement of large language models (LLMs), growing concerns have emerged regarding the safety of their social intelligence.
-The International AI Safety Report (2025) highlights that the advancement of general-purpose AI in reasoning and decision-making has introduced multiple significant risks, including deception, manipulation, and the dissemination of misleading information, yet lacks adequate risk management~\cite{InternationalAISafetyReport2025}.
+Large language models (LLMs) have advanced rapidly, raising concerns about the safety of their social intelligence.
+The 2025 International AI Safety Report notes that progress in general reasoning and decision-making brings risks such as deception, manipulation, and misinformation, yet current risk management remains limited~\citep{bengio2025international}.

-Existing researches have increasingly focused on the deceptive behaviors of LLMs~\cite{ward2023honesty, hagendorff2024deception, park2024ai, williams2024targeted, burger2024truth} and their alignment with human moral beliefs~\cite{pan2023rewards, scherrer2023evaluating, chern2024behonest, xie2024can}, primarily evaluating through simplified and isolated tasks.
-However, as LLMs increasingly integrate into society, i.e., LLM Agents, there is a pressing need to assess their potential criminal threats in complex social interactions.

-In real-world settings, criminal behavior involves dynamic decision-making processes that span multiple cognitive and social competencies, including competencies such as planning, deception, adversarial reasoning, etc. Single-metric evaluation approaches are insufficient to capture the full extent of a model's criminal potential in such environments.
-Furthermore, most current safety tests rely on abstract reasoning tasks or ethical dilemmas, rather than context-rich, goal-driven scenarios that involve realistic role interactions.
-There is a significant research gap in assessing whether LLMs have potential criminal capabilities within complex social systems.